Periyar National Park

 Periyar National Park and Wildlife Sanctuary (PNP) is a protected area located in the districts of Idukki and Pathanamthitta in Kerala, India.
-It is notable as an elephant reserve and a tiger reserve.
-The protected area encompasses 925 km2, of which 350.54 km2 of the core zone was declared as the Periyar National Park in 1982.
+It is a renowned elephant and tiger reserve.
+The protected area encompasses 925 km2, of which 350.54 km2 of the main zone was declared as the Periyar National Park in 1982.
 The park is a repository of rare, endemic, and endangered flora and fauna and forms the major watershed of two important rivers of Kerala: the Periyar and the Pamba.